Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

+Importantly, the linear dependence of all kinematic bins of the differential Drell--Yan distributions is dominated by the same combination of Wilson coefficients.
+As a consequence, combining the bins leads to the geometrical structure and the volume effects described below.
 In the following, we define $C_{\mathrm{lin}}$ as the linear combination of Wilson coefficients that interferes with the SM and $C_i^\perp$ as the $N_\perp$ perpendicular directions to $C_{\mathrm{lin}}$.
-In a given kinematic bin $k$, the cross section can then be expressed as
+In a given kinematic bin~$k$, the cross-section can then be expressed as